Pedi people

-The Pedi /pɛdi/ or Bapedi /bæˈpɛdi/ - also known as the Northern Sotho, Basotho ba Lebowa, bakgatla ba dithebe, Transvaal Sotho, Marota, or Dikgoshi - are a Sotho-Tswana ethnic group native to South Africa, Botswana, and Lesotho that speak Pedi or Sepedi, which is one of the 12 official languages in South Africa.
-They are primarily situated in Limpopo, Gauteng and northern Mpumalanga.
+The Pedi /pɛdi/ or Bapedi /bæˈpɛdi/ – are a Sotho-Tswana ethnic group native to South Africa, that speak Sepedi, which is one of the 12 official languages in South Africa.
+They are primarily situated in Limpopo and Gauteng.

-The Pedi people are part of the Bantu ethnic group.
+The Pedi people are part of the Bantu language group.
 Their common ancestors, along with the Sotho and Tswana, migrated from East Africa to South Africa no later than the 7th century CE.
 Over time, they emerged as a distinct people between the 15th and 18th centuries, with some settling in the northern region of the Transvaal.
 The Pedi maintained close ties with their relatives and neighboring tribes.

 Towards the end of the 18th century, the primary Pedi state was established, led by supreme leaders from the Maroteng clan.
 In the early 19th century, the Pedi state faced significant challenges from the Nguni, particularly the Northern Ndebele under Mzilikazi and the Swati.
 A pivotal figure in preserving the Pedi state was Sekwati I (1827–1861), the paramount leader who introduced reforms in the military and internal administration and welcomed Christian missionaries.

 After Sekwati I's passing, his son Sekhukhune took control but reversed some reforms, including Christianization.
 From 1876 to 1879, the Pedi engaged in wars with the Boers and the British, resulting in defeat and the Pedi state falling under Boer influence.
 In 1882, Sekhukhune was assassinated by conspirators, leading to the dismantling of the monarchy and statehood.
 In 1885, the Transvaal government only allocated a small territory to the Pedi, with the majority of the people living outside of it.

 In the 1950s, the Sotho language committee recognized the Pedi language as distinct from Sesotho.

 Throughout history, the Pedi actively participated in the struggle against colonization and apartheid in South Africa, joining the broader movement of African peoples fighting for their rights and freedom.

-Name and Terminology
+Name and terminology

 Rev. Alexander Merensky, a German missionary, had an extensive understanding of the Bapedi tribe, surpassing that of any other European of his time.
 According to Merensky, Sekhukhune's people were a fusion of various tribes, with the most significant group identifying as the "Bapedi" or "Baperi," meaning the "Family of the King."
 This tribe had settled along the Steelpoort River nearly two centuries prior, and Merensky found the name of their kingdom, 'Biri,' on antique Portuguese maps.

 The origin of the Bapedi name is uncertain, but it may have come from an ancestral figure or the land they inhabited.
 What is significant is that the tribe founded by Thobela and its various divisions revered the porcupine as their totem and identified as Bapedi.